-Long term success of a business depends not only on the acquisition of new customers but also a lot of it depends on retaining those customers and providing them with customized experiences catered to their requirements.
-Due to the large amounts of data that is being generated due to operations and sales of the companies, there has been a rise in the practice of implementation of Business Analytics to get useful insights from this Data to improve the profits and the customer experience.
+Long term success of a business depends on retaining those customers and providing them with customized experiences catered to their requirements.
+Due to the large amounts of data that are being generated due to operations and sales of the companies, there has been a rise in the practice of implementation of Business Analytics to get useful insights from this Data to improve the profits and the customer experience.
 This is where Cohort Analysis fits in and helps provide a targeted experience to the customers.

 In this article, you will learn in-depth about Cohort Analysis, its importance, and the general methodology that is to be followed for its implementation.